From Blois to Amboise on the Loire Valley by bike

 Day 1: arrival in Blois

-Settle into the medieval city of Blois, where every street corner tells a story.
-Along the Loire, its majestic Royal Castle, its imposing cathedral and its half-timbered houses immerse you in a timeless atmosphere.
+Settle into the medieval city of Blois where every street corner tells a story.
+Along the Loire, amajestic Royal Castle, animposing cathedral and half-timbered houses create a timeless atmosphere.

 Day 2: Chambord loop (41 or 47 km)

-This first stage by bike aims to discover the majestic Château de Chambord, planted in the middle of an immense national forest.
-Leave Blois by taking the cycle path that runs alongside the Loire before turning away from the river to reach the building, famous for its magnificent façades, its double-spiral staircase and its 426 rooms.
+The aim of the first stage by bike isto discover the majestic Château de Chambord, located in the middle of an immense national forest.
+Leave Blois by taking the cycle path that runs alongside the Loire before going away from the river to reach the castle, famous for its magnificent façades, its double-spiral staircase and its 426 rooms.
 The return to Blois is on secondary roads.

 Day 3: Cheverny loop (46 km)